 - Read morning affirmations.
 Affirmations are powerful snippets of positive words that set the tone and atmosphere for writing.
 An affirmation could be a quote from a writer, a motivational speech from a public figure, or an inspirational video.

 - Exercise.
-Exercising is not only good for your health, but will help keep you mentally sharp.
+Exercising is not only good for your health but will help keep you mentally sharp.
 Working out will increase the blood flow to the brain which will sharpen your awareness and give you the energy you need to tackle your book.

 Action Plan: Create a resistance plan!
-Figure out which methods best filter out negative noise and get you to prepared to write.
+Figure out which methods best filter out the negative noise and get you to prepared to write.

 If you want to become a published author, you must take ownership of your writing habits.
 By following these seven strategies, you can have a completed book within months and be on your way to becoming a successful writer.